5pideyy/5pideyy.github.io/_posts/2025-01-14-infosec-hackathon-wrietup.md

 Logged in with the provided creds.
 Observed API interactions.
 Tried swapping user IDs and PINs.

-### Admin Privileges
+### **3.2 Admin Privileges**

-Used the admin credentials from the database.And voilà!
-The system handed me the flag . **Secure Bank**?
+Used the admin credentials from the database.
+And voilà!
+The system handed me the flag. **Secure Bank**?
 More like "Surrender Bank."

-**Pro Tip :** If this bank actually launched, I’d keep my money in a mattress instead.
+**Pro Tip**: If this bank actually launched, I’d keep my money in a mattress instead.
 At least my mattress won’t leak my account details. 🤣

 ---